Behaviour in schools

 • Teach learning behaviours alongside academic content.

-• Use classroom management strategies to support positive behaviour.
+• Use classroom routines and relational strategies to support emotional safety.

 • Use targeted approaches to meet individual needs.